ChurchCRM/CRM/README.md

 - JQuery Updated and used via CDN
 - Added CSS Bootstrap used via CDN
 - Updated Family/Person action items to use Bootstrap buttons vs Links
+- Replaced the Nav bar with bootstrap nav so that it has responsive ui in mobile devices
+- added support for using the logged in user image via Gravatar URL

 Reports
 =======